-The Foundation is the remainder beneficiary under the terms of two irrevocable charitable remainder trusts that are administered by a third party trustee (the Community College League of California).
+The Foundation is the remainder beneficiary under the terms of three irrevocable charitable remainder trusts that are administered by third party trustees (the Community College League of California and Friends Fiduciary).
 These trusts were created independently by donors and are administered by outside agents designated by the donors.
 The Foundation has neither possession nor control over the assets of the trusts.
 The beneficial interest in charitable trusts held by others is recorded in the statement of financial position at fair value using present value techniques and risk-adjusted discount rates designed to reflect the assumptions market participants would use in pricing the expected distributions to be received under the agreement.
 A corresponding amount is reflected in the statement of activities as a contribution with donor restrictions in the year the Foundation was notified of its irrevocable interest.
 Thereafter, beneficial interests in the trusts are reported at fair value in the statements of financial position, with changes in fair value recognized in the statements of activities.
 At the end of the trust's terms, the remaining assets are available to the Foundation.
 Upon receipt of trust distributions or expenditures, or both, in satisfaction of the donor-restricted purpose, if any, net assets with donor-imposed time or purpose restrictions are released to net assets without donor restrictions.
 Trust distributions with donor-imposed restrictions that are perpetual in nature are transferred to the endowment, in which case, net assets with donor-restrictions are not released.
-Assets held in the charitable remainder trusts totaled \$4,216 at December 31, 2019.
+Assets held in the charitable remainder trusts totaled \$13,847 and \$4,216 at December 31, 2020 and 2019, respectively.